The Good Old Fashioned Rolling Paper

 Bugler papers were more popular in U.S. prisons and among low-end rollers.
 Made up of flax and wood, Bugler’s are medium thickness and pre-gummed.

 Pay-Pay’s are the oldest brand of rolling papers in the world, originating from Spain in 1703.

 JOB papers were the first brand to produce rolling papers in booklet form and are very easy to roll with.

 Randy’s Wired rolling papers have been around since 1975.
-Randy’s are thick and support the included wire, which allows the user to hold a much smaller roach, and makes for an easy pass.
-They’re easy to roll with, and easy to hold.
+Randy’s are thick and include the wire, allowing the user to hold a much smaller roach.
+They’re easy to roll with and easy to hold.
 Not exactly the healthiest, but fun to use.

-Elements papers are made in Spain, the birthplace of rolling paper.
-Elements are ultra-thin rice papers, and are considered to be the highest quality paper, using a sugar-based glue burning with almost zero ash and come 50 leaves to a pack, offering the consumer more leaves than most brands with 50 leaves to a pack and burn with almost zero ash.
+Elements papers are made in Spain, the birthplace of rolling paper, and are considered to be the highest quality ultra-thin rice paper.
+Elements offer the consumer more leaves than most brands with 50 leaves to a pack and burn with almost zero ash.

-All the Zen, Elements, Rollies, Chills, RAW, Brown Sugar and flavored and printed papers use natural gums which are perfect for vegan and environmentally friendly minded customers.
-They are easy to roll with and continually offer a smooth smoke from start to finish with minimal ash.
+Zen, Elements, Rollies, Chills, RAW, and Brown Sugar rolling papers are all flavored using natural gum.
+These are perfect for vegan and environmentally friendly minded customers.
+They are easy to roll with and continually offer a smooth smoke from start to finish and with minimal ash.

-RAW papers are so thin its translucent brown with a sugar based glue gum.
-Made of rice, flax these papers are natural, unbleached, and chemical free.
-RAW is said to be the healthiest and is extremely easy to roll with.
+RAW papers are so thin its translucent brown with a sugar-based glue gum and are made of rice and flax are natural, unbleached, and chemical-free.
+RAW papers are the healthiest rolling papers to use and they are easy to roll with.
 The string on the RAW logo represents their deep connection to 400 years and 20 generations of rolling passion.